M2M Number Migration notice

 How will the number change requirements affect the Vodacom Global Data Services Platform (GDSP) solution?

-As the Vodacom GDSP Global M2M platform solution does not use a traditional MSISDN there will be no change required for customers using the GDSP solution.
+As the Vodacom GDSP Global M2M /IoT platform solution does not use a traditional MSISDN there will be no change required for customers using the GDSP solution.

 I have not had anyone contact me from Vodacom, what should I do?